ticketmaster/spinner/README.md

     spinner.exe service W3SVC -t c:\\iislog\\W3SVC\\u_extend1.log
 ```

-The Linux build is experimental and does not include the `service` command.
+The Linux build is experimental and does not include the `service` or `iis` commands.